ethan-frost-xyz/tbpn-size-gong-analysis/src/gong_detector/QUICK_START.md

 ### **Features**

-- **Interactive Parameter Input**: All parameters are prompted interactively with sensible defaults
+- **Interactive Parameter Input**: All parameters are prompted interactively with sensible defaults (including “Use local media” and “Local only” toggles)
 - **Error Handling**: Graceful error handling with user-friendly messages
 - **Return to Menu**: After each operation, returns to the main menu
 - **Keyboard Interrupt Support**: Ctrl+C to cancel operations